Grant Opportunity Reminder:

 Funding for Digitization of At Risk Audiovisual Recordings

-The Council on Library and Information Resources (CLIR) will begin accepting applications on June 1, 2017 for the second call of the Recordings at Risk program, a national regranting program administered by CLIR to support the preservation of rare and unique recordings of high scholarly value in the United States.
+The Council on Library and Information Resources (CLIR) has begun accepting applications as of June 1, 2017 for the second call of the Recordings at Risk program, a national regranting program administered by CLIR to support the preservation of rare and unique recordings of high scholarly value in the United States.
 Generously funded by The Andrew W. Mellon Foundation the program will award a total of $2.15 Million in three open competitions in 2017-2018.
+(Two other calls for applications will be available.
+Deadline dates are February and June 2018.)

-CLIR is launching a series of three open competitions for audiovisual digitization with awards ranging from $10,000 to $50,000.
+CLIR has launched a series of three open competitions for audiovisual digitization with awards ranging from $10,000 to $50,000.
 The grants will cover costs of preservation reformatting for audio and/or audiovisual content by eligible institutions working with qualified service providers.

 U.S. nonprofit academic, research, or cultural organizations.
 Please note that the organization and its collections must be located in the United States.
 Grants may be made to government units and their agencies or instrumentalities, provided that cultural heritage is the primary function of the unit and grant funds will be used for charitable purposes within the scope of the Recordings at Risk program.
 Grants may also be made to federally recognized tribal governments.